-- Methyl bromide is an ozone depleting gas, its use is legally restricted only for quarantine and pre-shipment fumigation purposes in India and governed by Directorate of Plant Protection, Quarantine and Storage which authorizes and issues licenses to fumigators.
+- Methyl bromide is an ozone-depleting gas, its use is legally restricted only for quarantine and pre-shipment fumigation purposes in India and governed by Directorate of Plant Protection, Quarantine, and Storage which authorizes and issues licenses to fumigators.

 - The most effective method to ensure food safety against pests is fumigation with phosphine (PH3) gas.
-Phosphine fumigation is preferred because of leaving little amount of residuals and ease of application.
+Phosphine fumigation is preferred because of leaving a little number of residuals and ease of application.
 650 ppm phosphine gas concentration of the storage atmosphere in the fumigation is determined as the optimum value for pest control.

 Warehouse cleaning and hygiene